4 posters

 Hey bobhardee, are you prepared with the family, for the cold in your new home?
 I just now

-logged in to see if this sunny tubby was here.
+logged in to see if this tubby was here.
 Had a good eye on the SO site and a pleased ear for

 Ben's cowboy style reports, created with such diligence.
 I like to listen to that language, so very different